-Why are you so hungry the morning after a big meal?
-(Navigating the season of over-indulgence…)
+Why you’re so hungry the morning after a big meal: navigating the season of over-indulgence

-Ever found yourself ravenous the morning after a big meal?
-For many, the festive period is a time for indulgence – and we’re here for it!
+Ever wake up starving the morning after a big feast?
+You’re not alone.
+For many, the festive season is all about indulging — and we’re totally here for it!

 Has my stomach stretched?